“When are you going to stop feeling sorry for yourself and do something?”

 Em could have gone to a real salon.
 But he took a quick look at those prices.

 A little research, and he found out beauty schools have their own practice salons that offer cheaper treatments.
-There’s one relatively nearby in Algiers.
+There’s one nearby in Algiers.

 He doesn’t need the money, not really, with how much whoring pays.